More About Inspirit Way Alchemy

 Helen, 2022

-Movements we explore
+Movements

-We explore forms relating to the Five Chinese Elements in depth.
-Through specific sequences you come to know the nature and qualities of Fire, Water, Earth, Wood, and Metal and how they relate to you and nature including the cycle of the seasons.
-These five elements split the year into five terms.
-You will be introduced to a spectrum of forms and sequences including the Qi Sphere, Qi Rainbow, The Five Animals, The Five Sounds, Element Transformations, Twelve Channel Circulation, The Healing Cycle and The Microcosmic Orbit.
+We practice forms related to the Five Chinese Elements.
+Through specific sequences you come to know the nature and qualities of Fire, Water, Earth, Wood, and Metal and how they relate to you and nature and cosmos.
+These include the cycle of the five seasons so the classes are divided into five terms a year.

-The idea is the more Qi you have the more alive, robust and youthful you feel.
+The idea is the more Qi you have, the more alive, robust and youthful you feel.
 The subtle yet real experience of Qi is obtained through internal focussing, what is often described as ‘felt-sense’.

 Over time you often find you develop your potential Qi-related faculties such as intuitive powers, psychic sensitivity and a capacity to heal others.

-Qigong for Physical Healing
+Internal Qigong for Healing

 The longer you practice the more internal benefits of this way are revealed.
 The essential nature and spiritual dimension of existence become ever more apparent.

-Qi Gong for Spiritual Healing
+Internal Qigong for Spiritual Realisation and Healing

 The notion of being equally connected to the spiritual and physical realms pervades Chinese thought.
-Qigong is a modern interpretation of traditional practices that bring about this connection.
+Internal Qigong is a modern interpretation of traditional practices that bring about this connection.

 One fascinating aspect of this style of Qigong is Spontaneous Qigong.
 This is a spontaneous response to the Qi flowing through you so your movements are not scripted by you.
 Instead they arise from a natural impulse, letting your body move freely without forethought.